RongYangAriel/880project/README.md

 Tweet_data.py: Contains labelling preprocessing of twitter data

-bert_client_classify.py: Contains experimental method client to obtain embeddings after setting up a server which runs BERT
+bert_client_classify.py: Contains experimental method (client-side) to obtain embeddings after setting up a server which runs BERT

+API_feature.py: Obtains technical features from alphavantage and categorizes them into the correct signals.
+(Not implemented in final project)

 combine_data.py and combine_files.py: Combines the generated individual stocks into one file